CALS embraces interdisciplinary scholarship and translational research that centers equity and justice.

 A special thanks to the faculty cohort initiative committee:

 Three-hundred and eighty-one people applied for the six faculty cohort initiative positions.

 Ongoing programmatic work supporting community partnerships in research and extension

-The successful candidate will leverage the existing resources below or develop their own to advance the college’s commitment to find solutions to our most pressing challenges in the realm of agricultural, biological and life sciences, resource management, biological and/or environmental engineering, and physical and social sciences.
+Our new faculty will leverage the existing resources below or develop their own to advance the college’s commitment to find solutions to our most pressing challenges in the realm of agricultural, biological and life sciences, resource management, biological and/or environmental engineering, and physical and social sciences.

 The Agricultural Workforce Development program offers a Agricultural Supervisory Leadership certificate program for farm employees and managers.

 As Cornell University's American Indian and Indigenous Studies Program (AIISP), our mission is to aid the development of new generations of educated Indigenous and non-Indigenous people who will contemplate, study and contribute to the building of Indigenous nations and communities on a global scale.